-The eyes and month being widely open is an expression universally recognised as one of surprise or astonishment.
-Thus Shakspeare says, "I saw a smith stand " with open mouth swallowing a tailor's news." ('King John', act iv. scene ii).
-And again, "They seemed " almost, with staring on one another, to tear the cases of their eyes; there was speech in their dumbness, " language in their very gesture; they looked as they " had heard of a world destroyed." ('Winter's Tale,' act v, scene ii).
+The eyes and mouth being widely open is an expression universally recognized as one of surprise or astonishment.
+Thus Shakespeare says, "I saw a smith stand with open mouth swallowing a tailor's news." ('King John,' act iv. scene ii.)
+And again, "They seemed almost, with staring on one another, to tear the cases of their eyes; there was speech in the dumbness, language in their very gesture; they looked as they had heard of a world destroyed." ('Winter's Tale,' act v. scene ii.)

 My informants answer with remarkable uniformity to the same effect, with respect to the various races of man; the above movements of the features being often accompanied by certain gestures and sounds, presently to be described.
 Twelve observers in different parts of Australia agree on this head.
 Mr. Winwood Reade has observed this expression with the negroes on the Guinea coast.
 The chief Gaika and others answer yes to my query with respect to the Kafirs of South Africa; and so do others emphatically with reference to the Abyssinians, Ceylonese, Chinese, Fuegians, various tribes of North America, and New Zealanders.
 With the latter, Mr. Stack states that the expression is more plainly shown by certain individuals than by others, though all endeavour as much as possible to conceal their feelings.
-The Dyaks of Borneo are said by the Rajah Brooke to open their eyes widely, when astonished, often swinging their heads to and ho, and beating their beasts.
-Mr. Scott informs me that the workmen in the Dotanic Gardens at Calcutta are strictly ordered not to smoke; but they often disobey this order, and when suddenly surprised in the act, they first open their shoulders, as they perceive that discovery is inevitable, or frown and stamp on the ground from vesation.
+The Dyaks of Borneo are said by the Rajah Brooke to open their eyes widely, when astonished, often swinging their heads to and fro, and beating their breasts.
+Mr. Scott informs me that the workmen in the Botanic Gardens at Calcutta are strictly ordered not to smoke; but they often disobey this order, and when suddenly surprised in the act, they first open their eyes and mouths widely.
+They then often slightly shrug their shoulders, as they perceive that discovery is inevitable, or frown and stamp on the ground from vexation.
 Soon they recover from their surprise, and abject fear is exhibited by the relaxation of all their muscles; their heads seem to sink between their shoulders; their fallen eyes wander to and fro; and they supplicate forgiveness.

-The well-known Australian explorer, Mr. Stuart, has given3 a striking account of stupefied amazement together with terror in a native who had never before seen a man on horseback.
-Mr. Stuart approached useen and called to him from a little distance.
-"He " turned round and saw me.
-What he imagined I " was I do not know; but a finer picture of fear and " astonishment I never saw.
-He stood incapable of " moving a linb, riveted to the spot, mouth open and " eyes staring...
-He remained motionless until our " hakes got within a few yards of him, when suddenly " throwing down his waddies, he jumped into a mulga " back got within a few yards of him, when suddenly " hakes down the waddies, he jumped into a sudgen black, but, trembling from head to foot, " waved " with his hand for us to be off."
+The well-known Australian explorer, Mr. Stuart, has given a striking account of stupefied amazement together with terror in a native who had never before seen a man on horseback.
+Mr. Stuart approached unseen and called to him from a little distance.
+"He turned round and saw me.
+What he imagined I was I do not know; but a finer picture of fear and astonishment I never saw.
+He stood incapable of moving a limb, riveted to the spot, mouth open and eyes staring. . . .
+He remained motionless until our black got within a few yards of him, when suddenly throwing down his waddies, he jumped into a mulga bush as high as he could get."
+He could not speak, and answered not a word to the inquiries made by the black, but, trembling from head to foot, "waved with his hand for us to be off."